Kelvin Joseph: Seattle Seahawks

+Kansas City Chiefs

+On January 17, 2024, Joseph signed a reserve/future contract with the Kansas City Chiefs.
+On February 11, the Kansas City Chiefs defeated the San Francisco 49ers in Super Bowl LVIII and Joseph earned a ring.
+He was waived on August 26.

+Indianapolis Colts

+On September 10, 2024, the Indianapolis Colts signed Joseph to their practice squad, but released two weeks later.
+He re-signed with the Colts practice squad on October 1.
+He was released on October 29.

+Minnesota Vikings

+On December 4, 2024, Joseph was signed to the Minnesota Vikings practice squad.
+He was released on December 26.

+DC Defenders

+On February 24, 2025, Joseph signed with the DC Defenders of the United Football League (UFL).

 Personal life

 Joseph has released rap records under the pseudonym "YKDV Bossman Fat".
 YKDV stands for "You Know Da Vibe".

 In April 2022, Dallas police announced that they were seeking to speak with Joseph as a "person of interest" in their investigation of a fatal shooting that had occurred in March.
 Video footage of an altercation at a nightclub in the city's Lower Greenville neighborhood that preceded the murder showed that one of the men involved was wearing a "YKDV" necklace.
 In an interview with the Dallas Morning News on April 15, an attorney stated that Joseph was not the shooter but was a passenger in the vehicle from which the fatal shots were fired.
 A day after Joseph met with investigators, two men from his hometown of Baton Rouge were arrested in connection with the incident.

+On June 7, 2025, Joseph was arrested and charged with DWI and collision involving personal injury or death after he was involved with a fatal collision with a motorcycle.